Étienne-Léon de Lamothe-Langon

-Étienne-Léon de Lamothe-Langon (1786-1864) was a prolific French author of many novels, apocryphal memoirs, and a controversial historical work.
+Étienne-Léon de Lamothe-Langon (1786-1864) was a prolific French writer of many novels, apocryphal memoirs, and a controversial historical work.

 Biography

 Étienne-Léon de Lamothe-Langon, a descendant of an old family of Languedoc, was born April 1, 1786, in Montpellier, He is first known under the name of Lamothe-Houdancourt, then as Étienne-Léon, Baron Lamothe-Langon.
-Until 1806 he lived in Toulouse, where he composed four tragedies, six comedies, a vaudeville, a drama, three novels and two novels before moving to Paris.
+Until 1806 he lived in Toulouse, where he composed four tragedies, six comedies, a vaudeville, a drama, three short stories and two novels before moving to Paris.

 In 1809 he became auditor 1st class of the Board of imperial state under Napoleon.
 He was appointed sub-prefect of Toulouse on July 11, 1811.
 He was sent to Italy as sous-préfet of Livorno on December 13, 1813, and took part in the Battle of Viareggio.
 This earned him the title of Baron of the Empire.
 During the Hundred Days he was prefect of Carcassonne.
 He was head of the Académie des Jeux Floraux in 1813, and on August 29 became member of the Toulouse Academy of Sciences.

 During the Restoration he was sub-prefect of Saint-Pons-de-Thomières, but lost his job and suffered reverses of fortune which forced him to return to Toulouse and start writing to earn a living.
 He took an important part in writing biographies of Toulouse notables including members of his own family, for instance Gaillard de Lamothe, nephew of the Pope Clement V and Cardinal, and of his father, counselor in the Parliament of Toulouse, who had been guillotined July 6, 1794.

-In 1824 he wrote with some success M. le Préfet which Stendhal calls "an admirable subject marred by a writer unable to take advantage of."
+In 1824 he wrote with some success M. le Préfet which Stendhal calls "an admirable subject marred by a writer unable to take advantage of it."
 In 1826, Lamothe-Langon published a biography of the prefects of the 87 departments whose caustic portraits created "a success of scandal."
 In total he wrote sixty-five novels, sixteen memoirs, and the History of the Inquisition.
 His last work was a poem Wonders of Creation, May 11, 1838.

 In 1844 he retired to Paris and lived near the Jardin des Plantes.
 He died April 24, 1864, and was buried in the cemetery of Limeil-Brévannes.